-Being able to write with clarity, purpose, and empathy is more important than ever in a world of increasing noise and clutter.
+Writing with clarity, purpose, and empathy is more important than ever in a world of increasing noise and clutter.
 Join a program that gives you the professional and creative edge for success.

 Being an English major is more than just writing papers and reading books.
 You’ll develop a passion for the written word, the ability to think and communicate effectively, and a confidence that will transcend your writing.
-Heidelberg’s English Department exposes you to the broad world of past and present literature and a broad range of writing skills in academic, technical, and creative writing.
+Heidelberg’s English Department exposes you to the broad world of past and present literature and writing skills in academic, technical, and creative writing.
 You’ll choose between two concentrations: literature and writing.

 Morpheus Literary Magazine